Letters From Those Impacted by

 August 9, 2005

-I am very confused about the antecedents of the Worldwide Church of God; however, I believe that this is not that much different from other evangelical sects that are still prevalent in America.
+I am very confused about the antecedents of the Worldwide Church of God; however, I believe that this is not that much different from other Bible sects that are still prevalent in America.

 At this time, he met my mother and married her in a very, very short interlude.
 My brother, sister and I had been living at my stepfather's brother's home as foster children, as well as being the recipient of both physical, emotion and sexual abuse, which, of course continued after the "marriage."

 My brother has confronted my stepfather in this regard, etc., and my stepfather said that basically he had joined the WWCG and they had absolved him of all his previous "activities" and, in fact, he was a Deacon in the WWCG for about 20 years.

 At the same time he had an illicit relationship with another member of the WWCG of which he told me in some detail.
 He did not tell this to either my brother or sister; however, my mother gave me some details of his behaviour.
 However, by that time she was an agorophophic shut in, basically imprisoned in the home, with no way out. --Canada

 Comment: Predators who abuse innocent others (especially sexually) have long been known to hide out in churches.
 Also read the following letters on our site: "Sexual Abuser Protected by WCG Minister" (12-5-03), "Man in WCG Molested My Son" (1994, OIU 1, Pt.
 2, From Our Mailbag), "Two of My Daughters Were Molested in WCG" (6-26-08), and Predator in Worldwide Church of God Approached Me (1-13-11).
 Update 3-24-14: The testimony "My Experiences in Worldwide Church of God" mentions a minister who was accused of molesting young boys.

 Your Website is a Haven for Child Survivors:

 I just think your website is one of the greatest tools that we as Child Survivors can use to be able to cope with our lives now.